exakat/php-dictionary/dictionary/pipeline.ini.rst

 A pipeline is used with:

-+ datasets, to read, transform and save data
++ Datasets, to read, transform and save data
-+ continuous integration, where each check and packaging follows the previous one
++ Continuous integration, where each check and packaging follows the previous one
-+ processing, where each step is a separate process
++ Processing, where each step is a separate process

 The pipeline image is related to the assembly line, from factories.